CrociDB/blog/content/post/kernel-adventures/demystifying-the-shebang/index.md

 /usr/sbin/adduser: Perl script text executable
 ```

-Ok, we know that `addser` is the tool we want to use, because it's more user-friendly and generally does what you'd expect when adding a user.
+Ok, we know that `adduser` is the tool we want to use, because it's more user-friendly and generally does what you'd expect when adding a user.
 And yes, if you check how it starts:

 ```shell
 $ head -n 1 /usr/sbin/adduser